Carsonh1717/Carsonh1717.github.io/_projects/tailored software.md

 ---
-layout: project
+layout: experience
-title: '@Tailored Software'
+title: 'Tailored Software'
 caption: Working with ablesoft solutions we have made a ton of software for smaller companies.
 description: >
   A majority of what we did was working on taking excel and completly tranforming it into a readable and accessable app.